yunyuntsai/gda_robust_tta/README.md

 - put the checkpoint into the "model" folder

--- Download ImageNet corruption data from this link https://github.com/hendrycks/robustness
+-- Download ImageNet corruption data from this link https://github.com/hendrycks/robustness amd put the under samples/ folder.

 ### Sampling